The Figurine: Plot

-Lagos, 2001: Femi (Ramsey Nouah) is about to go for his NYSC; He has been posted to Araromire – at this time, his father (David J. Oserwe) has been very ill (it is later revealed in the movie that he was dying of cancer).
+The story jumps to 2001, Lagos.
+Femi is about to go for his NYSC and has been posted to Araromire.
+His father is very ill with cancer.

-Sola (Kunle Afolayan) attends a job interview and apparently, he has no NYSC, He has also graduated with a third class.
-He is told he can't be employed without an NYSC certificate, so Sola visits the Dean of his faculty to get his clearance for NYSC.
-The Dean recognizes him as an irresponsible student who rarely attended his lectures.
-He further tells him that he used to date Mona who is on the contrary: a brilliant girl.
-The Dean asks him where he has been posted to; "Araromire", he replied.
-The Dean picks interest and brings out a book.
-He starts to narrate the folk story about the village and the goddess it was named after.
-However, Sola fails to listen to rest of the tale (the disaster which follows the seven years) as he politely leaves the dean's office with disinterest.
+Sola, on the other hand, has no NYSC, without which he can't secure a job following an interview.
+He subsequently visits the Dean of his faculty to get his clearance for NYSC.
+Upon learning that Sola has been posted to Araromire, the Dean pulls out a book on the folk tale of Araromire which he starts to read to Sola.
+Disinterested, the young man departs the dean's office and doesn't hear the rest of the tale recounting the disaster which follows the seven years of good fortune.

-Femi and Mona (Omoni Oboli) meet at the car park - She has been posted to Araromire as well; it is revealed here that they were once close friends.
-They both board a bus headed for Araromire.
-While in the bus, Mona is asleep and Femi brings out a ring; he stares at the ring and cuddles it while he stares at sleeping Mona.
-He is also seen cuddling the ring later at the camp.
+Mona, a close friend of Femi, has also been posted to Araromire and the two travel together to their destination.
+During the bus ride Femi brings out a ring that he clenches while gazing at Mona as she sleeps, visibly enamored with her.

 Sola finally arrives at the NYSC orientation camp when the camp is almost over.
-While at the camp, out on an endurance trek, Femi becomes drained and he stops in the woods to use his inhaler as he is an asthmatic patient.
-Sola also waits behind to help him out.
-While in the jungle, they begin to hear a strange sound which always comes up during camo parade.
-They both start to trace the sound and later discover a strange object on top of a tree that is emitting the sound.
+Out on an endurance trek Femi becomes is out of breath and stops in the woods to use his inhaler, while Sola waits for him.
+Hearing a strange sound, the two men trace it to a peculiar object atop a tree.
 Rain starts to fall and they both find shelter in a mud house.
 Sola uses his lighter and starts to explore the place.
-The rain has stopped and Femi moves out of the building to get fresh air.
-Sola finds a figurine enclosed in a dusty wooden cradle.
-On the last day of Parade, Mona informs Femi that Sola proposed to her and she accepted.
-She also stated that she's carrying his baby.
-Femi seems jealous and tries to discourage Sola from getting married, but Sola declines.
-Sola brings out the figurine he found in the mud house and drops it on Femi's lap.
-Femi gets back from the NYSC only to see his father hale and hearty.
-He is also selected to go for a special training at his work place within just six months of his appointment.
-Sola gets a job as well and marries Mona.
+When Femi steps out of the house to get fresh air, Sola finds a figurine enclosed in a dusty wooden cradle.

+On the last day of Parade, Mona informs Femi that she accepted Sola's marriage proposal and that she's carrying his baby.
+Jealous, Femi tries unsuccessfully to discourage Sola from getting married.
+Sola dismisses Femi's entreaties, and brings out the figurine he found in the mud house, dropping it on Femi's lap.
+Femi returns home to find his father healthy and fully recovered.
+His good fortune continues when he is selected by his employer to go for a special training within just six months of his appointment.
+Meanwhile, Sola gets a job as well and marries Mona.